Makindo/api/persons.md

 PATCH /persons/{{id}}
 ---------------------

-This endpoint is used for the client to tell is if they've found a person in their personal database.
+This endpoint is used for the client to tell us if they've found a person in their personal database.

   - **Authenticated?** Yes
   - **Response?** Yes